Revature-Salesforce-Training/curriculum/Week 1 - LWC OSS/LWC OSS.md

 # LWC OSS
 Salesforce’s web development framework to create single page applications for use outside of the Salesforce platform.
 Similar to React, Vue, or Angular.

 > Lightning web components are custom elements built using HTML and modern JavaScript.
+> SPAs differ from multipage apps in that content gets rendered dynamically through JavaScript.
+This provides a faster user experience because there is fewer calls to and from the server.

 ## Some benefits of LWC OSS